microsoft/typespec/docs/language-basics/templates.md

                                     ^ Required template arguments must not follow optional template arguments
 ```

-## Named template arguments
+## Named Template Arguments

-Template arguments may also be specified by name.
-In that case, they can be specified out of order and optional arguments may be omitted.
-This can be useful when dealing with templates that have many defaultable arguments:
+Template arguments can also be specified by name.
+This allows you to specify them out of order and omit optional arguments.
+This can be particularly useful when dealing with templates that have many arguments with defaults:

 ```typespec
 alias Test<T, U extends numeric = int32, V extends string = "example"> = ...;